Zurich and Delhi,

 Panitek Power has already implemented a state-of-the-art smart lighting solution at the TERI Gwal Pahadi Campus in Gurugram, Haryana.

 To see a video of the smart lighting project at TERI Gram click here.

 Panitek’s decade strong background in sourcing innovative sustainable technologies combined with TERI’s 40 years of proven record of research in energy conservation will help push the much-needed agenda of combating climate change and creating a sustainable future.

-To download the full Press Release, press the pdf icon below.
+To download the full Press Release, click here.